Why we need excellent crisis care

-Although there is some great work going on around the country to promote environments where restraint is not needed, we need to see this everywhere.
-We want to empower people with experience of mental health problems to be part of local initiatives to reduce restraint and spread good practice.
+Although there's some great work going on around the country to promote environments where restraint is not needed, we need to see this everywhere.
+We want to empower people who've experienced mental health problems to be part of local initiatives to reduce restraint and spread good practice.

 Our new guides – a summary of current restraint guidance and an accompanying campaigning guide – are there to help you to influence change in your area and to support you along the way.

 The Crisis Care Concordat

 The Mental Health Crisis Care Concordat is a national agreement between local services and agencies involved in the care and support of people in mental health crisis.
 It sets out how organisations will work together better to make sure people get the help they need when they need it.

 At Mind, we welcome the Concordat as a significant step forward resulting from our campaigning for better crisis care.